• Skip to primary navigation

 If you ever get bored with cooking and eating an ordinary pot of rice, there are many ways to remedy that.
 There are simple solutions like Seasoned Rice or Ginger Rice.
 But one of my favorite things to do with rice is to make pineapple fried rice.
 The dish has its roots in both Thai and Chinese cuisine and is unlike any bowl of rice I’ve had before.
 Of course, it’s not just pineapple added to rice either.
 There are vegetables, a scrambled egg, soy sauce, and a few other ingredients for one of the most flavorful rice dishes you’ll ever have.

 Pineapple fried rice covers virtually all areas of the flavor spectrum.
 It’s a little bit sweet, a little bit sour, a little bit salty, and even a little savory.
 The texture of this dish is also distinct from other rice recipes.
 There are chunks of pineapple, pieces of pepper, scrambled egg, and even a little bit of crunch from the cashews.
-This recipe can serve as both a quick and easy lunch or a great side dish, so it offers some versatility.
-The bottom line is that if you haven’t tried it before, you don’t know what you’re missing.
+This is a recipe I make when I need something quick and easy for lunch, or as a great side dish, so it offers some versatility.
+The bottom line is that if you haven’t tried my version before, you don’t know what you’re missing.

 Have Fun With A Fresh Pineapple